NXT TakeOver: Stand & Deliver: Aftermath

 In September 2021, the NXT brand went through a restructuring, being rebranded as "NXT 2.0", reverting to a developmental territory for WWE.
 The NXT TakeOver series was subsequently discontinued.
 Although the TakeOver series was discontinued, Stand & Deliver continued on as its own event, with a second event scheduled to be held during WrestleMania 38 weekend, thus establishing Stand & Deliver as NXT's annual event held during WrestleMania week.
-This was also the only Stand & Deliver event to air on PPV, as beginning with the following year's event, NXT's major events no longer air on PPV, just livestreaming.
+This was also the only Stand & Deliver event to air on PPV, as beginning with the following year's event, NXT's major events became only available via WWE's livestreaming platforms.